estuary/flow/examples/segment/README.md

 -   Performing precise, incremental materializations of the `profiles` and `memberships` SQLite tables.

 In a production setting these tasks would be assigned across a fleet of hardware.
-`flowctl-admin develop` is essentially the production Flow runtime, shrunk down into a single process.
+`flowctl-go develop` is essentially the production Flow runtime, shrunk down into a single process.
 It's quite early -- we haven't begun performance optimization in earnest -- but on the author's hardware (AMD Ryzen 9 3900X), Flow currently manages 10K events per second with 5-700% CPU utilization.